wp-plugins/scroll-triggered-boxes/readme.txt

 == Screenshots ==

-1. A scroll triggered box in action.
+1. A scroll triggered box with a newsletter sign-up form.
+2. Another scroll triggered box, this time with social media sharing options.
+3. A differently styled social triggered box.
-2. Configuring a box is easy.
+4. Configuring and customizing your boxes is easy.

+Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==